 It’s awful to hop into your car for work only to find out it has a dead battery.
 Even worse, you could go for a hike and find the battery is drained when you get back, stuck in the middle of nowhere.
 In the past, you needed to call a roadside assistance service or find someone with another car and jumper cables to get your vehicle started.
-Otherwise, that hike would become much longer than you’d planned.
+Otherwise, that hike would have become much longer than you’d planned.

 Jump starters: Lithium or lead-acid batteries?